 Obtaining a Visa

-The process to apply for a visa involves several legal steps.
+The process to apply for a visa involves several legal steps which you can consult a DUI lawyer Columbus to learn more about.
 The first step is applying and being accepted by an approved school.
 After this is achieved, a student is entered into the Student and Exchange Visitor Information System.
 Enrollment in this system requires the payment of a fee and completion of Form I-20.
 If a student has a spouse and/or children who will also reside in the United States, they must also complete Form I-20.

 Applicants must also complete Form DS-160.
 Students must complete this form, upload a photo, and print the full application to take to an in-person interview.
 Schedule the interview at the U.S. Embassy or Consulate office in the native country.
 Interview scheduling can take time, so students should begin this process as early as possible.
 Visas can be issued up to 120 days before the starting date of the study program.
 Applicants will need to pay a non-refundable application fee and a visa issuance fee with approval of the visa.
 Documentation to bring to the visa interview includes a passport, Form DS-160, a receipt for the application fee, a photo, and Form I-20.
 Some embassies also require applicants to bring their school transcripts and standardized test scores as well as details that outline how the student will pay their expenses while in the United States.

-During the interview, a consular officer will ask questions to determine whether an applicant is qualified to receive a study visa.
+During the interview often held in Lewis Center, a consular officer will ask questions to determine whether an applicant is qualified to receive a study visa.
 The applicant will need to satisfy the legal requirements to receive a visa.
 After the interview, additional administrative processing will occur.
 After notification of their approval, the applicant pays the issuance fee, and the visa is delivered by courier or made available for pick-up.
 The overall process is very similar for American students wishing to study in other countries.

 - Student Visa